MoserMichael/jscriptparse/PYXTUT.md

 8
 > pow(2,4)
 16

 ```

-Autocompletion: a big trick - you can write the beginning of a function or variale name and then press tab tab - it will show you the name of all functions that start with wht you just typed. ```s tab tab``` will show you the list of functions that start with the letter s.
+Autocompletion: a big trick - you can write the beginning of a function or variale name and then press the TAB key twice - it will show you the name of all functions that start with wht you just typed. ```s tab tab``` will show you the list of functions that start with the letter s.
+(The TAB key has the following label on the keyboard  ```->|```)

 ```
 > s
 s(       sin(     sort(    split(   sqrt(    str(     system(
 ```

-if you type ```si tab tab``` then there is only one function sin(  - so it will just put sin( at the place where you are typing.
-Believe me, that's a big time saver!
+if you type ```si TAB TAB``` then there is only one function sin(  - so it will just put sin( at the place where you are typing.
+Believe me, that's a big time saver

-There are other shortcuts in the shell:
+There are other keyboard shortcuts in the shell:

 <table width='100%'>
 <tr>